 What causes TAPVR?

 Most of the time, the cause of TAPVR isn’t known.
 It may occur with other heart or body system problems.

 The symptoms of TAPVR may seem like symptoms of other health conditions.
 Your child’s healthcare provider must diagnose him or her with this condition.

 Newborns with TAPVR will have blue coloring of their skin, lips, and nailbeds (cyanosis).
 This happens in the first hours or days of their life.
 How severe your child’s condition is depends on how much blood is able to get to his or her body.

 Other symptoms can be a bit different for each child.
 They can include:

 Fast or troubled breathing

 Tiredness and little movement

 A healthcare provider may first spot TAPVR in a baby during an ultrasound in pregnancy.
 After birth, if your child has signs of TAPVR, a pediatric cardiologist or neonatologist will check him or her.
 A pediatric cardiologist is a doctor with special training to diagnose and treat heart problems in babies and children.
 A neonatologist is a doctor with special training to diagnose and treat problems in newborns.
 These include babies born premature and full-term.

 Next, your child’s doctor may do tests to check for heart problems.
-The tests your child needs depends on his or her age and condition.
+The tests your child needs depend on his or her age and condition.
 They also depend on the doctor’s preferences.